riacob/TFTFXLib/docs/FXScreen.md

 ...
 ```

-### 🟢 NAMESPACE_DEFINITIONS
-Used to define variables and constants which live inside the global namespace ExampleScreenNamespace.

 ### 🟢 NAMESPACE_CALLBACKS
 Used to define callbacks which live inside the global namespace ExampleScreenNamespace (widgets' callbacks to be defined here).
 ```cpp